-- (1) Enumerate the requirements and available uses for special use permits; - (2) Provide for the creation and empowerment of a Planning and Zoning Commission and a Board of Adjustment; - (3) Set forth the process for property owners to apply for zoning changes; and - (4) Address nonconforming uses and structures.
+- enumerate the requirements and available uses for special use permits: (1) - provide for the creation and empowerment of a Planning and Zoning (2)Commission and a Board of Adjustment; - sets forth the process for property owners to apply for zoning changes; and (3) - (4) address nonconforming uses and structures.

-The city must adopt zoning regulations in accordance with the comprehensive plan.
-These regulations must be designed to:
+Zoning regulations must be adopted in accordance with the comprehensive plan and must be designed to:

-- (1) Lessen congestion in the streets; - (2) Secure safety from fire, panic, and other dangers; - (3) Promote health and the general welfare; - (4) Provide adequate light and air; - (5) Prevent the overcrowding of land; - (6) Avoid undue concentration of population; or - (7) Facilitate the adequate provision of transportation, water, sewers, schools, parks and other public requirements.27
+- (1)lessen congestion in the streets; - (2)secure safety from fire, panic, and other dangers; - promote health and the general welfare; (3) - provide adequate light and air; (4) - (5) prevent the overcrowding of land; - (6) avoid undue concentration of population; or - facilitate the adequate provision of transportation, water, sewers, schools, (7)parks and other public requirements.27

-A comprehensive zoning ordinance typically provides for zoning classifications, including: agricultural, residential (generally single-family residential), multi-family (including structures intended for habitation that range from duplex dwellings to apartment complexes), retail, commercial, industrial or manufacturing, and planned developments.
+A comprehensive zoning ordinance typically provides for zoning classifications, including: agricultural; residential (generally single-family residential); multi-family (including structures intended for habitation that range from duplex dwellings to apartment complexes); retail; commercial; industrial or manufacturing; and planned developments.